ruiqi777/MIE-1624-Assignment/README.md

- Assignments of course MIE 1624: Introduction to Data Science and Analytics at University of Toronto.
+ Assignments of MIE 1624: Introduction to Data Science and Analytics, University of Toronto